itseng13/TechCo-eCommerce-Analysis/README.md

 # TechCo-eCommerce-Analysis
-TechCo, founded in 2018, is a global eCommerce that provides popular consumer electronics to a worldwide customer base.
-In this project, I utilized the company's sales data to analyze its sales trends, average order value, and operational efficiency.
+TechCo, founded in 2018, is a global eCommerce company that provides popular consumer electronics to a worldwide customer base.
+This project analyzes TechCo's sales data to uncover trends, average order value, and operational efficiency.

-I began by using Excel to investigate the company's North Star metrics to gain a high-level view of its performance trends.
-I then used SQL in BigQuery to make targeted insights and recommendations to specific teams in the company.
+The analysis begins with an Excel-based overview of key performance metrics, followed by SQL queries in BigQuery to derive targeted insights and recommendations.

-Key Areas
+Key Areas of Analysis
-- Sales Trends
+-Sales Trends
-- Product and Region Performance
+-Product and Region Performance
-- Loyalty Programme Effectiveness
+-Loyalty Program Effectiveness
-- Refund Rates and Average Order Value
+-Refund Rates and Average Order Value

 # About the Data